 Facts and Fallacies

 FALLACY.
-Bats are mammals and all mammals can contract rabies, however bats don’t naturally ‘carry’ the disease.
-In reality, bats catch rabies far less than other animals.
+All mammals can contract and carry rabies, however bats are not asymptomatic carriers of the disease.
+In reality, bats contract rabies far less than other animals.
 Less than 1/2 of 1% of all bats may contract the disease.
 A variety of mammals can catch rabies, including foxes, skunks, raccoons, coyotes, bats, foxes, cats and dogs and even livestock.

 2. Hundreds people die of bat rabies in the U.S. each year.